 The University of Texas at Austin recognizes and supports excellence in advancing environmental stewardship and sustainability.
 Since 2008, UT Austin has required that all new construction participate in the USGBC LEED Program and achieve a minimum rating of LEED Silver.
-Beginning with the first LEED-certified project at UT Austin, the Research Office Complex at the J. J. Pickle Research Campus (certified in 2007), the team that is now The Office of Capital Planning and Construction (CPC), has an established record of delivering projects that meet and often exceed that goal.
+Beginning with the first LEED-certified project at UT Austin, the Research Office Complex at the J. J. Pickle Research Campus (certified in 2007), the UT Austin CIP project management teams have an established record of delivering projects that meet and often exceed that goal.

-To date, CPC has delivered 15 LEED-certified buildings to UT Austin, and several other LEED projects are in design or construction.
+To date, OCC has delivered 16 LEED-certified buildings to UT Austin, and several other LEED projects are in design or construction.

-An asterisk (*) indicates the project was completed by CPC staff while affiliated with UT System Office of Facilities Planning and Construction.
+An asterisk (*) indicates the project was completed by OCC staff while affiliated with UT System Office of Facilities Planning and Construction.

 LEED Certified Projects